 I cannot see a link to upload my workbook.

-- In the last section of the workbook there will be a link for you tu use to submit your document.
+- In the last section of the workbook there will be a link for you to use to submit your document by email.

 I took an elective course outside of my home institution.
 What should the status be in Section 2?